 MYTH: Another Accounting Firm is the Best Buyer

 There have been more accountants working in the United States in the past four years than at any other time, with the exception of occasional dips due to unforeseen circumstances, such as the pandemic.
-These accountants often go to work for big firms and as such, you may think another firm is the best buyer you could find.
+These accountants often go to work for big firms and as such, it’s a prevailing private practice myth that another firm is the best buyer you could find.
 However, big accounting firms are typically not as motivated to purchase existing firms at the value you deserve.
 Individual accountants, on the other hand, are going to be more motivated, which means they will see value in a different (more favorable) light and are more likely to move forward with a transaction on agreeable terms.

 MYTH: The Average Price of Accounting Practices Determines Your Asking Price

 Surely you could find somewhere online that would give you an average price of accounting firms.
 However, there really is no average.
 Perform a quick Google search for accounting firms for sale and you will see that prices range from just over $100,000 to over one million dollars.
 This is because truthfully, there is no average price when selling an accounting practice.
-Every buyer will place different values on different aspects of your accounting firm.
+Every buyer will place different values on different aspects of your accounting firm, depending on the qualities of your practice and what the buyer is looking for.
 One buyer may not be willing to pay what you want, another may be willing to pay much more.
 When selling an accounting firm, you need to objectively consider all factors and establish a price you feel is fair for you and the buyer.

 MYTH: You do Not Need to Work With a Business Broker in Washington